feathr-ai/feathr/docs/quickstart_local_sandbox.md

 ## Getting Started

-To get started, simply run the command:
+To get started, simply run the command below.
+Note that the image is around 5GB so it might take a while to pull it from DockerHub.

 ```bash
 # 80: Feathr UI 8000: Feathr API 8888: Jupyter 8080: VsCode 7080: Interpret